tomive01888/SocialVerse/README.md

     NEXT_PUBLIC_NOROFF_API_KEY=YOUR_API_KEY_HERE
     ```

-3. Replace `YOUR_API_KEY_HERE` with the API key.
+3. To get an API key, you must be a registered student at Noroff.
+Replace `YOUR_API_KEY_HERE` with your personal key.

-### Running the Application

-1.  **Start the development server:**
-    ```bash
-    npm run dev
-    ```
-2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see the application in action.
+## 📜 Available Scripts

+In the project directory, you can run the following commands:

+- **`npm run dev`**
+  Runs the app in development mode with Turbopack.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The page will hot-reload if you make edits.

+- **`npm run build`**
+  Builds the app for production to the `.next` folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+- **`npm run start`**
+  Starts a production server for the built app.
+This is used to view the production build locally before deploying.

+- **`npm run lint`**
+  Runs the ESLint linter to find and fix problems in your codebase.

 ## 🔗 API

-This project is powered by the [Noroff Social API v2](https://docs.noroff.dev/docs/v2/social).
+This project is powered by the [Noroff Social API v2](https://docs.noroff.dev/docs/v2/social/posts).
 All data fetching and content management is handled through this API.

-## 🛣️ Future Work

-- Implement the "Edit Profile" form functionality.
-- Add a modal to display lists of followers and following.
-- Implement the "Delete Comment" functionality with ownership checks.
-- Explore real-time updates for comments and reactions using polling or WebSockets.